Options - go to homepage

 WebSocket example

-Not recommended anymore and hence removed from most parts of the documentation
+Note: Mock locations are no longer recommended and have been removed from most parts of the documentation.

-Many applications are in need of precise positions - but can happily live with the information detail level as provided via the Google Mock locations aka the corresponding the location object.
+Many applications require precise positions but can work with the level of detail provided by Google Mock Locations (i.e., the location object).

-TMM also adds additional meta information to the location.extras - accessible via known Android techniques.
-Detailed information on the available data can be found in the TMM developer documentation.
+TMM also adds extra meta information to location.extras, accessible via standard Android techniques.
+Detailed information is available in the TMM developer documentation.

-Downside: The problem with Android mock locations is that it has become hard to differentiate between a ‘Trimble’ position and a fused position as provided by the Android OS.
-If an application does not parse location.extras its not possible to filter - meaning an application receives a mix of positions.
-Also some HTML5/ JS frameworks don’t provide access to location.extras which can result in futher position mixes.
+With Android mock locations, it has become difficult to distinguish between a ‘Trimble’ position and a fused position from the Android OS.
+If your application does not parse location.extras, it cannot filter positions, resulting in a mix of sources.
+Some HTML5/JS frameworks also do not provide access to location.extras, which can further complicate position filtering.

 WebSockets provide data that is functionally identical to TMM’s mock location output, including location extras, but with the added convenience of combining them into a single object.

-The key advantage of WebSockets is that they offer a cross-platform solution for delivering precise position data.
-They can be consumed by any HTTP client, making them technology-agnostic - unlike the platform-specific Java or Objective-C facades.
+The main advantage of WebSockets is that they offer a cross-platform solution for delivering precise position data.
+They can be consumed by any HTTP client, making them technology-agnostic—unlike the platform-specific Java or Objective-C facades.

 Configuration is straightforward and can be performed via the TMM UI or, starting with TMM v2024.X, through the RESTful API provided by TMM.
 Once configured, the WebSocket stream delivers position data in the specified format.